 Effective PTSD treatment should take a holistic and integrated approach, considering the mind, body, and spirit.
 Look for programs that offer a range of therapeutic modalities, including individual therapy, group therapy, family therapy, medication management (when necessary), and complementary therapies like art therapy, yoga, or equine-assisted therapy.
 A holistic approach recognizes that trauma affects various aspects of a person’s life and seeks to address each of these dimensions to promote overall healing.

 At Northpoint Washington, we provide these essential elements and more.
 Our team of expert clinicians and therapists uses evidence-based treatments to help our patients manage their symptoms and regain control of their lives.

 Discover Our PTSD Treatment at Northpoint Washington

 We understand that PTSD is deeply personal, which is why we create customized treatment plans for each individual based on their unique experiences and needs.
 Our comprehensive approach addresses not only the psychological but also the physical and social aspects of recovery.
-Contact us at 425.437.3298 to learn more.
+Contact us online or at 425.437.3298 to get started.